-A central, multi media platform connecting development riders with affluent individuals, corporates & brands to make cycling more accessible.
+A central, multi media platform connecting development riders and initiatives with individuals, corporates & brands that are able to make a positive contribution – with the ultimate aim being to make cycling more accessible.

 Non-profit organisations are there for a reason, their primary focus being both social and community.
 Generally operating independently of local or national government, these organisations rely on public support and donations to keep their cause up and running.

 Several individuals and groups have a strong sense of community and empowerment.
 Enter a myriad of cycling-orientated organisations both big and small, with a common cause of doing good in order to inspire personal growth in underprivileged communities through two-wheels.